 This isn't about "realistic ending" vs. a "fairy-tale ending," but rather an ending that is utterly arbitrary, that runs counter to a story that had painted a convincing picture of two people who are really "halves of the same whole."
 Natsuki's decision - and Kaede's insistence on her making that decision - is a massive short-circuit to the entire story up to that point.
 Forget "fairy-tale endings" - in real life, when two people meet and discover over the course of time and experience that they're kindred spirits, the most "realistic" outcome is for them to become an item.
-I disagree too with the point someone else made here about Soichiro's stoicism.
+I disagree too with the point someone else made here about Kaede's stoicism.
 I don't think his stoicism makes his professions of love for Natsuki hard to believe - if anything it increases their depth and intensity.

 The "love triangle" thing is necessary for the story's conflict, but for that to work the relationship between Natsuki and Kuga-sensei needed to be much deeper - at least as deep as the bond between Nat-chan and Kaede.
 I'm not talking about Shiina's acting - which was superb - but the fact that his character, Kuga, has virtually no chemistry with Natsuki.
 His character is written almost like a supporting role - like Haruko or Fuyumi - but it needed to have the same depth as the other two leads.
-Balance is everything, and this love triangle is horribly lopsided.
+Balance is everything, and the love triangle is horribly lopsided.
 The result is that Natsuki's climactic decision seems completely arbitrary, nothing more than a pragmatic whim.

 In short-circuiting what had been an excellent romantic buildup, the writers effectively pulled the rug from beneath the audience's feet.
 I feel like I've just been through a lengthy, heart-wrenching ordeal with no satisfactory resolution.
 The series is well worth watching, but I can't say that I'm sorry it's over.

 Presumably everybody here has his own deeply personal story of "discovering" Japanese dramas, so can understand the weird kind of emotional bond one has with one's first dorama experience.
-"With Love" has some serious flaws that require a lower rating, but I *want* to max it out - because I feel like I'm reviewing a part of my own life, shared vicariously with a group of people that I came to love like family over the span of the series.
+"With Love" has some serious flaws that require a lower rating, but I *want* to max it out - because I feel like I'm reviewing a part of my own life, shared vicariously with a group of people that I came to love almost like family over the span of the series.
 (Hey, am I maudlin or what?
 8^)

 Anyhow...
 "With Love" tells the same general story as the American film "You've Got Mail," but as a 12-part soap opera rather than a single feature-length movie.
 Both were released in 1998 - "With Love" on April 10 and "You've Got Mail" on December 18, a full eight months later - so apparently the similar storylines were created spontaneously and independently of one another.